 I suggest you also wander around the Alexandru Borza Botanic gardens, which cover over 35 acres of land and house 10,000 plant species.
 The entry fee is $2.32 per person.

 Visit the Danube Delta, which is the second-largest delta (after the Volga delta).
 The Danube is famous for its wildlife and bird-watching spree.
 It is also a UNESCO World Heritage Site.
 And guess what?
 Hiking at the Danube Delta is absolutely free!

 - Accommodation: You can get a dorm bed in a hostel for $11.58-$14.
 Most hostels have free wifi and kitchen facilities where you can cook your meal.
 You can get a shared room at an Airbnb for $11.58 per night.
 Private rooms will cost you $23.17-$34.75.

 - Meal: Romanian food is quite filling.
 Meals are mostly low-priced and cost around $5.79.
 Soup with complimentary bread costs $2.32.
 Thus, you’d need $10-$14 for a full day meal.

 - Transportation: To save money, use the ride-sharing service called BlaBlaCar and catch rides with locals.
 Trains are the cheapest way to get around; however, they are quite slow.
 Buses and trains only charge you $0.46 per ride.
 You need a RATB (Regia Autonoma de Transporta Bucuresti) card and fill it with money to pay for the trips.
 A metro ride will cost you $1.85 for a day-pass.
-For an intercity ride, buses are the very economical means to travel and will cost you $11.58- $20.85.
+For an intercity ride, buses are a very economical means to travel and will cost you $11.58- $20.85.